Ankaj Gupta

 Fixing the "AssertionError: SessionMiddleware Must Be Installed" in FastAPI

-This error typically occurs when you try to access request.session in custom middleware before the SessionMiddleware has been properly applied.
-Here's how you can resolve this issue and ensure smooth session handling in your FastAPI application.
+This error occurs when accessing request.session in custom middleware before the SessionMiddleware has been properly applied.

 Understanding the Issue

 The error indicates that the SessionMiddleware is either not installed correctly or is being accessed too late in the middleware stack.
-To resolve this, you need to make sure that SessionMiddleware is added to the FastAPI application before any custom middleware that relies on session data.
+Ensure that SessionMiddleware is added before any custom middleware that relies on session data.

 from fastapi import FastAPI, Request